rust-lang/book/nostarch/chapter05.md

 ### Associated Functions

-One more useful feature of `impl` blocks: we're allowed to define functions within `impl` blocks that *don't* take `self` as a parameter.
-These are called *associated functions*, since they're associated with the struct.
-They're still functions though, not methods, since they don't have an instance of the struct to work with.
-You've already used an associated function: `String::from`.
+One more useful feature of `impl` blocks: we’re allowed to define functions within `impl` blocks that *don’t* take `self` as a parameter.
+These are called *associated functions*, since they’re associated with the struct.
+They’re still functions though, not methods, since they don’t have an instance of the struct to work with.
+You’ve already used an associated function: `String::from`.

 Associated functions are often used for constructors that will return a new instance of the struct.
 For example, we could provide an associated function